 The Hike Details

-We will be journeying from the upper Western corner of Oregon's political border to the Snake River.
-This requires 19 days of hiking and backpacking!
-How wonderful.
+We will be journeying from the upper Western corner of Oregon's political border to the Hanford Nuclear Site B. This will require 19 days of backpacking and camping!

-The Hike will take place on June 15th and extend to July 4th as a final conclusive and socially-important date.
-This was chosen as a way to exted the impact of this immersive experience and journey away from the systems that we become so immersed in.
-The hope is that we can all return to more than ourselves and then re-emerge as new and empowered versions ready to make lasting splashes of change in our own communities!
+The Hike will take place on June 15th and extend to July 4th as a final, conclusive, and socially important date.
+This choice was made to extend the impact of this immersive experience and journey away from normalized, binding systems.
+We hope that through this experience, we can all return to more than ourselves and then re-emerge as new and empowered versions ready to make lasting splashes of change in our own communities!
 Keep in mind, this event started from a single-person's ideas and has blossomed through ever-present systems of support.

 M